We’re not the first to do the ‘HubSpot vs WordPress’ thing.

 If you have more tabs open with similar comparisons than hours in the day, here’s a snapshot of each to give you a top-down flavour of what each platform is about.
 Though it’d be a brave move to commit to one over the other with only these ‘back of the book’ descriptions.

 A featherweight, off-the-shelf modern-day success story built on simplicity and an ‘automation first’ mindset.
 A favourite in the SME space that’s keen on out-of-the-box functionality, over sophisticated, plugin configurability.

-An internet-history heavyweight responsible for over 30% of websites, used by anyone from bloggers, to SMEs, to Fortune 500 companies in search of powerful versatility.
+An internet-history heavyweight responsible for over 42% of websites, (figure correct as of December 2023) used by anyone from bloggers, to SMEs, to Fortune 500 companies in search of powerful versatility.
 Also an industry byword for website design and web development.
 It even does CRM these days, with the right implementation.

 Caveat: It’s important to mention—it’s not as clean-cut as saying “use HubSpot” or “use WordPress”.
 Particularly given that WordPress CMS can be made yet more powerful by integrating HubSpot CRM.
 We’ll get to that.